danaugrs/huskarl/README.md

 It's built on TensorFlow 2.0 and uses the `tf.keras` API when possible for conciseness and readability.

 Huskarl makes it easy to parallelize computation of environment dynamics across multiple CPUs.
-This is useful for speeding up on-policy learning algorithms that require multiple sources of experience such as A2C or PPO.
+This is useful for speeding up on-policy learning algorithms that benefit from multiple concurrent sources of experience such as A2C or PPO.
 It is specially useful for computationally intensive environments such as physics-based ones.

 Huskarl works seamlessly with [OpenAI Gym](https://gym.openai.com/) environments.